aamjohns/Powershell_Guide/Variables.md

 Variables in PowerShell are used to store and manipulate data.
 They can hold different types of data, such as strings, numbers, arrays, and objects.

-Variable names start with a $ and can be any text characters you want after the $.
+Variable names start with a `$` and can be any text characters you want after the `$`.
 Variables should be properly cased (discussed below) and named in such a way as to convey meaning regarding the value it holds.
 For example, let's say we are going to read the contents of a book from a file into a variable.
 What should we name the variable?
-How about $bookContents?
-Or even $book.
+How about `$bookContents`?
+Or even `$book`.
 It doesn't matter, just pick something that makes sense when you look at it later.

 `$newFile`

-Above we created a new variable called $newFile
+Above we created a new variable called `$newFile`

 Normally when we create the variable, we also assign it a value